rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 What are the most active hours for churn then?

-There is something at 10 am, even if it\'s not the most active time for users, a lot of churns happen then.
+There is something at 10 am, even if it's not the most active time for users, a lot of churns happen then.

 ![](/uploads/blog_images/spark-active-hours-churn.png)